 Atlanta Hippotherapy FAQ

-From the start, it should be understood that hippotherapy is not a separate form of therapy.
+From the start, it should be understood that this is not a separate form of therapy.
 It is physical, occupational, or speech therapy just as you’d find it in its conventional form.
-The only major difference is that the primary treatment tool of choice is the horse.
-Just as in a clinic the therapist may utilize any number of tools—bolsters, exercise machines, balance beams, gait trainers, ball pits, etc.—in hippotherapy it is the horse that is most typically called upon.
+The only major difference is that the primary treatment tool of choice is the horse’s movement.
+Just as in a clinic the therapist may utilize any number of tools—bolsters, exercise machines, balance beams, gait trainers, ball pits, etc.—in the barn environment, it is the horse that is typically called upon.
 That is not to say that other strategies and interventions are ignored.
 They are used in the same way as they always were, with the horse being an integrated component rather than a separate strategy in itself.
 In fact, depending on the purpose of the treatment and the desired outcome much of the session may be done off the horse, incorporating just such things as bolsters, balance beams, mat stretching, etc. And just as in ‘conventional’ therapy a component of treatment will involve home exercise instruction and caregiver education to ensure proper follow-through and carryover.

 Why does it work?